cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 voting_start_time: null
 ```

 As you can see, the proposal is in the deposit period.
-You cannot yet vote on it.
-You can find out what is the minimum proposal deposit for a chain with the following command:
+This means that the deposit associated with it has not yet reached the minimum required, so you cannot vote on it just yet.
+Find out what is the minimum proposal deposit for a chain with the following command:

 ```sh